The Inclusion Alliance is a consortium of two supported employment service providers that operate in the Cornwall area:

 Job Zone d’emploi is a not-for-profit organization that provides a variety of employment services in the Cornwall area.
 The Supported Employment Program for persons with disabilities is part of their service delivery and they have an excellent success rate.

-Its role in the Inclusion Alliance is provide services and to report to the Ministry of Training, Colleges and Universities (MTCU) on the outcomes of the program.
+Its role in the Inclusion Alliance is provide services and to report to the Ministry of Labour, Training and Skills Development (MLTSD) on the outcomes of the program.
 You can learn more about Job Zone d’emploi on its website.

 Performance Plus Rehabilitative Care Inc.